rancher-sandbox/cluster-api-provider-elemental/doc/AUTH.md

 The token is in JWT format.
 You can inspect it using the web app at [jwt.io](https://jwt.io).
 By default registration tokens do not and should not expire.
 The registration tokens are normally shared with hosts during the provisioning phase and are used by the `elemental-agent` to register a new ElementalHost.
-Note that during the registration phase (`elemental-agent --register`), the `elemental-agent` will exchange its registration token for a fresh one, when fetching the remote ElementalRegistration to update (and override) the agent config file.
+Note that during the registration phase (`elemental-agent register`), the `elemental-agent` will exchange its registration token for a fresh one, when fetching the remote ElementalRegistration to update (and override) the agent config file.
 For this reason issuing tokens with an expiration date will eventually impact the ability of the hosts to reset and re-register.

 You can generate a valid `elemental-agent` config file from any registration, using the conveniency `print_agent_config.sh` script from this repo (depends on `kubectl` and `yq`):